Do's and Don'ts in China

 Here are some dos and don'ts in China.
 I hope these will be beneficial for those that have plans to travel, study, or work in China.
 If you're from the Javanese ethnic group, These tips will be easy for you to follow.

 3. Don't fight.
-China is one of the safest countries so that a chance to see people fighting or have big arguments on street is nearly 0.
+China is one of the safest countries so the chance to see people fighting or having big arguments on the street is nearly 0.
 When people start to yell at them, they will just say "mei banfa" or in Javanese is like "yoweslah..".
 This means they won't accept the fighting invitation and just let it go.
 Yet, just like the Javanese, actually, they don't forget the people's names that harm them.

 4. Don't take pictures of women and old people without their permission.
 This is a little bit hard for Javanese or Indonesian people as a whole, as we love taking pictures of people.
 If you go to Indonesia, and you ask to take pictures with our women and old people, they will happily accept the offer.
 We do love the camera.
 But in China, you should ask her permission if you want to take her pictures.

 5. Bring your phone everywhere and install WeChat and waimai.
 Your phone is the most important wallet.
 Inside are your money, your we-pay, your Alipay, your food, your book, your bike, your bus, your train, your files, your classes, your baidu map, your tickets, and even your friends.

 6. Don't write your name in red ink.
 The Chinese people love the red color and they believe it brings good luck except for writing our names.
 Some still believe that writing our names with red ink brings bad luck.

 7. Learn the Chinese language (Mandarin) at least until HSK 3 and you'll find many sincere, funny, hospitable, and true friends there.
 As well as high payment of jobs and business opportunities.